College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The University of Wisconsin - Green Bay Student to Faculty Ratio & Faculty Composition
+The University of Wisconsin-Green Bay Student to Faculty Ratio & Faculty Composition

 Does UW - Green Bay have a good student to faculty ratio?

-Poor Student to Faculty Ratio
+Student to Faculty Ratio is Higher Than Average

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by University of Wisconsin - Green Bay as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by University of Wisconsin-Green Bay as primarily performing research or public service.

-Total of Instructional Employees35624511168.8%
+Total of Instructional Employees 371 262 109 71%

-Total of Those With Faculty Status35624511168.8%
+Total of Those With Faculty Status 371 262 109 71%

-Not on Tenure Track1706810240.0%
+Not on Tenure Track 185 77 108 42%

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

 You May End Up Getting Taught by a Grad Assistant

-University of Wisconsin - Green Bay has 20 instructional graduate assistants that teach or provide teaching-related duties.
+University of Wisconsin-Green Bay has 19 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 21 non-instructional graduate assistants.

 Continue Your Research on UW - Green Bay